Henry Ponder: Personal life

 Dr. Ponder is a member of Alpha Phi Alpha and was elected 28th General President in 1988.
 He served also as vice chairman of the fraternity's World Policy Council, a think tank the purpose of which is to expand Alpha Phi Alpha's involvement in international political and social policy.
 Further, Dr. Ponder achieved the rank of 32nd degree Prince Hall Mason and, since 1980, has been an active Archon of Sigma Pi Phi fraternity (the Boulé).

-Dr. Ponder is a proud veteran of the U.S. Armed Forces, serving in the U.S. Army's Field Artillery branch from 1953, at the end of the Korean War, until 1955.
-He is also an avid proponent of U.S. National Parks and, in 2001, was honored with the National Park Service's highest civilian award The Honorary National Park Ranger.
+Dr. Ponder is a veteran of the U.S. Armed Forces, serving in the U.S. Army's Field Artillery branch from 1953, at the end of the Korean War, until 1955.
+He is also a proponent of U.S. National Parks and was honored in 2001 with the National Park Service's highest civilian award The Honorary National Park Ranger.

 Dr. Ponder married his college sweetheart Eunice Wilson Ponder, Ed.D., also an educator, in 1952.